 Reps & Committees

-There are seven three Policy Committees (SPC) in Sligo County Council and it is the task of these committees to advise and assist the council in its work.
+There are four Strategic Policy Committees (SPC) in Sligo County Council and it is the task of these committees to advise and assist the council in its work.
 The SPC system is intended to give councillors and sectoral interests an opportunity for full involvement in the policy-making process of the work of the local authority from the early stages.
 When the SPC system operates satisfactorily, much of the preliminary and background work, discussion and recommendation should be completed at SPC level for final consideration and ratification by the council at the monthly council meetings.

 The Sligo LCDC was established in 2014 ‘for the purposes of developing, coordinating and implementing a coherent and integrated approach to local and community development’ across the county.
 It is a statutory body with membership drawn from Sligo County Council, State agencies, the Community and Voluntary sector and the private sector.

 Connie Nell firstname.lastname@example.org